 The matchups are listed via the bullet points and bold text below:

 - Buffalo Bills Vs. Houston Texans-Five Texans players get the Impact Player award of this game.
 First up is the greatest defender in Texans history, J.J.
 Watt.
-In a game where his team was facing the possibility of a 20-0 deficit, the three-time Defensive Player Of The Year award winner sacked Josh Allen on a 3rd-and-8 from the Texans’ 12-yard line for an eight-yard loss to force the Bills to settle for a field goal from 38 yards out.
+In a game where his team was facing the possibility of a 20-0 deficit, the three-time Defensive Player Of The Year award winner sacked Josh Allen on a 3rd-and-8 play from the Texans’ 12-yard line for an eight-yard loss to force the Bills to settle for a field goal from 38 yards out.
 Second and third are Whitney Mercilus and Jacob Martin for collaborating on the strip sack of Josh Allen, with the former forcing the fumble and the latter recovering it.
 The play would then lead to a Ka’imi Fairbairn field goal from 41 yards out to cut the Buffalo lead from 16-8 to 16-11.
 Fourth is Taiwan Jones for setting up Fairbairn’s game-winning field goal from 28 yards out via catching a 34-yard pass from Deshaun Watson on 2nd-and-6.
 And lastly is Watson for overcoming seven Buffalo sacks of him to lead his team from a 16-0 deficit to a Divisional Round date with the Kansas City Chiefs.

 - Tennessee Titans Vs. New England Patriots-Eleven Titans get the Impact Player award of this game.
 First up is league rushing champ Derrick Henry for going Shaquille O’Neal on the Patriots defense, by rushing the ball 34 times for 182 yards (most rushing yards allowed by a Bill Belichick team in the postseason) and a touchdown.
 Plus, Tennessee’s beast of a running back caught a 22-yard pass to set up that aforementioned rushing touchdown of his.
 Second is Henry’s Alabama teammate, Rashaan Evans, for being a one-man goal line stand with three huge tackles in a row on Patriots running plays.
 The huge three tackles that he made were three of his game-high 10 and played a huge part in the Patriots settling for a Nick Folk 21-yard field goal, the last points that New England would score in both the game and their season.
 Third is Ryan Tannehill for his timely passing, such as his 12-yard touchdown pass to Anthony Firkser, along with key third down completions to both Firkser and Dion Lewis to both help keep two late Tennessee drives alive and take time off the clock.
 Plus, the Texas A&M alum converted another key third down with his legs, as he trucked over Devin McCourty for a three-yard gain on 3rd-and-2.
 Fourth and fifth are the aforementioned Firkser and Lewis for being on the receiving end of those aforementioned timely Tannehill passes.
 Sixth is Kenny Vaccaro for being a force against both the run and pass, the former of which conjured up memories of a certain long-haired Pittsburgh Steelers safety.
 Seventh and eighth are Adoree Jackson and Kevin Byard for working well with Vaccaro and Logan Ryan (more on him in a bit) in defending the pass, and ninth is Tramaine Brock Sr. for helping in pass coverage as the fifth defensive back.
 Tenth is Brett Kern for pinning the Patriots inside their own 20-yard line on four of his six punts.
 And lastly, Ryan for icing the game with a nine-yard interception return for a touchdown.